bardzjhe/Galaxia-Connect/README.md

    ```bash
    mvn spring-boot:run
    ```
-   Run the client first and then the server, enter the correct user name and password to start using.
+   Run the client first and then the server, enter the correct auditUser name and password to start using.

    The server will start on port 8080.